furrtek/PrecIR/README.md

 ***What can this be used for ?***

-To have fun experimenting with mass produced hardware !
+To have fun experimenting with mass produced devices !
 Compatible ESLs can be found on eBay, or sometimes from stores directly if dumpster diving is your thing.

 The e-paper ones make cool badges :)